-Missouri’s cattails are all tall wetland plants with narrow, upright leaves emerging from a thick base, and a central stalk bearing a brown, sausage-shaped flower spike.
-The brown section consists of female flowers; above it on the stalk, the male flowers appear yellow and powdery.
+Our cattails are tall wetland plants with narrow, upright leaves emerging from a thick base, and a central stalk bearing a brown, sausage-shaped flower spike.
+The brown section consists of female flowers; above it on the stalk, the male flowers are yellow and powdery.
 Blooms May–July.
-There are three species in our state:
+Missouri has 3 species:

-Common (broad-leaved) cattail (T. latifolia) has flat leaves to 1 inch wide and usually reaches 8 feet in height.
-The male and female flower sections are close together.
+Common (broad-leaved) cattail (T. latifolia) has flat leaves to 1 inch wide and usually reaches 8 feet high.
+Male and female flower sections are close together.

 Southern cattail (T. domingensis) is less common than the other two, found only in the prairies of western Missouri.
-The male and female flower sections are clearly separated on the spike.
-The female section is medium brown and ¾-1¼ inches in diameter.
+Male and female sections are clearly separated on the spike.
+Female section is medium brown and ¾-1¼ inches in diameter.